theheemalichaudhari/Python-Libraries-for-Data-Science/README.md

 There are countless libraries available for data science in Python, each with its own unique set of features and capabilities.
 To help you get started, we've compiled a list of some of the most popular and widely-used libraries in the field.

+Seaborn is a library for creating statistical visualizations in Python.
+It is built on top of the popular data visualization library Matplotlib and provides a high-level interface for drawing attractive and informative statistical graphics.
+One of the key features of Seaborn is its ability to easily plot regression models.
+It can fit and plot linear regression models, as well as more complex models such as generalized additive models and robust regression.
+Seaborn also provides functions for visualizing univariate and bivariate distributions, and for comparing the relationships between multiple variables.

 NumPy is a library for working with large, multi-dimensional arrays and matrices of numerical data.
 It provides functions for performing mathematical operations on these arrays, including linear algebra, statistical analysis, and more.

 SciPy is a library built on top of NumPy that provides additional functionality for scientific computing, including optimization, integration, interpolation, and more.